Sustainability case studies

 Historic mining activity on the Estate has left several quarry holes, which are intended to be backfilled before being restored to agricultural use.
 The Estate has entered into a joint venture agreement with a land fill operator who recover recyclable aggregates from inert waste.
 As much as 70% of material sent to landfill can now be recovered and is sold back into the construction industry, and it means that Estate building contractors can source all their aggregate supplies from the Estate.

 Elsewhere on the estate, in the flood plain of the River Blythe, lies Marsh Lane Nature Reserve.
 This former quarry is now a Site of Special Scientific Interest, and consists of three ponds, woodland, grassland, and some agricultural land.
 Two of the ponds have been shaped to include islands, which have attracted a wide range of wading and water birds.
 Additionally, sixteen acres of former arable ground has been shaped into wet grassland, an ideal breeding and feeding habitat for these birds.
-Four hides have been constructed which give excellent views of all the pools and islands to nature enthusiasts visiting the reserve.
+Two hides have been constructed which give excellent views of all the pools and islands to nature enthusiasts visiting the reserve.
 There are also two established feeding stations which attract a variety of species, and a 5-acre field which has been set aside to provide food and cover in the winter.
-As of May 2019, the site is home to 205 species, including the Hoopoe, Spotted Sandpiper, Grey Phalarope, Black Kite, Rough-legged Buzzard, Spoonbill, Stone Curlew, Lesser Yellowlegs, Red-backed Shrike, Dusky Warbler and Osprey.
+As of March 2022, the site is home to 210 species, including Bonaparte’s Gull, Hoopoe, Spotted Sandpiper, Grey Phalarope, Black Kite, Rough-legged Buzzard, Spoonbill, Stone Curlew, Lesser Yellowlegs, Red-backed Shrike, Dusky Warbler and Bee-eater.

 Somerleyton Estate